Key Points

 How TurboDebt Helped Florida Residents With Debt Relief Last Year

-However, as the economic climate shifts, individuals across the state are also incurring debt from financial burdens like housing costs, school tuition rates, credit card debt and auto loans.
+However, as the economic climate shifts, individuals across the state also incur debt from financial burdens like housing costs, school tuition rates, credit card debt, and auto loans.

 Home prices continue to rise as cash buyers from out of state edge out residents who need a mortgage.
 Floridians also pay some of the highest housing costs for rental properties, with many households paying 50% or more of their income for living space.